Trump calls for inquiry into Google's work with China

 Mr Trump later told reporters he would have various agencies, including potentially the Justice Department, "see if there's any truth to" Mr Thiel's accusations.

-Mr Thiel has called on the FBI and CIA to probe Google on its relations with China, and alleged that the company worked with the Chinese military.
+Mr Thiel has called on the FBI and CIA to probe Google on its ties with China, and alleged that the company worked with the Chinese military.

 The top US general, Marine General Joseph Dunford, chairman of the Joint Chiefs of Staff, expressed similar concerns about Google in a congressional hearing in March.

-Google said in an email statement: "As we have said before, we do not work with the Chinese military."
+Google said in a statement: "As we have said before, we do not work with the Chinese military."

 At a wide-ranging US Senate subcommittee hearing Tuesday about Google's content policies, the company's top government affairs official told Senator Josh Hawley, a Republican, that it did little business in China.

+Google would only launch such a service now in consultation with "key stakeholders", Mr Bhatia said.

-But under questioning from senators, Mr Bhatia declined to commit to not censoring content in China or to undergoing a third-party audit of its content moderation policies.
+But under questioning from senators, he declined to commit to not censoring content in China or to undergoing a third-party audit of its content moderation policies.

 Senators on Tuesday criticised Google over several issues, including whether it was biased against conservative content and why it has been slow to stop the spread of some graphic material.

 Senator Ted Cruz, who chairs the Senate Judiciary panel which held the hearing, called Google "a black box" currently and said it must present more data to lawmakers about takedowns of conservative content versus liberal material.
-Such information could inform how to better regulate Google, he said.

-Google's monopoly power and censorship "is a real threat to our democratic processes," Mr Cruz said after the hearing.
+Such information could inform how to better regulate Google, he added.
+Google's monopoly power and censorship "is a real threat to our democratic processes," Cruz said after the hearing.
+REUTERS

-Senator Mazie Hirono, the top Democrat on panel, described the "claims of anti-conservative bias" as baseless.